 No matter the cause, your recovery period and process will be the same.
 At Next Step Orthopedics, Dr. Nickson takes the most conservative approach possible and tailors your treatment to your individual needs.
 He may recommend:

 With proper treatment, you can fully recover from your ACL injury.
 Turn to our team of comprehensive care.
-Call now or book online.
+Call us at (972) 547-0047 or book an appointment online.